jslefche/piecewiseSEM/README.md

 ###Run Shipley tests

 `sem.fit` returns a list of the following:
-(1) the missing paths, whether these paths are conditional on any other variables in the model, and associated p-values;
+(1) the missing paths (omitting conditional variables), the estimate, standard error, degrees of freedom, and associated p-values;
-(2) the Fisher's C statistic and p-value for the model (derived from a Chi-squared distribution);
+(2) the Fisher's C statistic, degrees of freedom, and p-value for the model (derived from a Chi-squared distribution);
-(3) the AIC, AICc (corrected for small sample size), and associated d.f. for the model.
+(3) the AIC, AICc (corrected for small sample size), the likelihood degrees of freedom, and the model degrees of freedom.

 The argument `add.vars` allows you to specify a vector of additional variables whose causal independence you also wish to test.
 This is useful if you are comparing nested models.
 Default is `NULL`.